aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/01_inputoutput.md

-The Cartesian to crystallographic ("car to crys") transformation matrices are the transformation operations between the vector basis formed by the cell vectors (crystallographic coordiantes) and the internal Cartesian axes used in critic2 (Cartesian coordinates).
+The Cartesian to crystallographic ("car to crys") transformation matrices are the transformation operations between the vector basis formed by the cell vectors (crystallographic coordinates) and the internal Cartesian axes used in critic2 (Cartesian coordinates).
 The crystallographic to Cartesian matrix ("crys to car") gives the cell vectors in Cartesian axes.
 The metric tensor is the transpose of "crys